VH-Lab/NDI-matlab/docs/reference/+ndi/+session/dir.m.md

   has a value of VALUE2, etc. Properties of elements are 'element.name', 'element.type', 'element.direct', and 'probe.name', 'probe.type', and 'probe.reference'.

-Help for ndi.session.dir/getelements is inherited from superclass NDI.SESSION
+Help for ndi.session.dir/getelements is inherited from superclass ndi.session
 ```

 ---